un33k/django-freshly/README.md

 Django Freshly
 ====================

-A Django application that enables your server to remotely trigger a client-side asset reload.
+**A Django application that enables your server to remotely trigger a client-side asset reload**

 [![status-image]][status-link]
 [![version-image]][version-link]